-Policy Statement: Induced abortion is one of the safest procedures in medicine.
+Policy Statement: Procedural abortion by aspiration is one of the safest procedures in medicine.
 The following guidelines are intended to outline steps that maximize this safety.

-Standard 7.1.
 Pertinent medical history must be obtained.
-Standard 7.2.

 Pregnancy must be confirmed, and gestational age must be assessed.
-Recomme endation 7.2.1.

 When gestational age cannot be reasonably determined by other means, ultrasonography should be used.

-Standard 7.3. itial evaluation must be performed.
-Baseline blood bulse must be obtained for all patients.
-Recommendation 7.3.1.
+Appropriate initial evaluation must be performed.
+Baseline blood pressure and pulse must be obtained for all patients.

 Physical exam should be done as indicated by medical history and patient symptoms.

+Weight and/or BMI alone are not contraindications to procedural abortion.

-Standard 7.4.
-The cervix sho ould be appropriately dilated for the gestational age.
-Recomme endation 7.4.1.
+The cervix should be appropriately dilated for the gestational age.

 Cervical dilation may be achieved through the use of rigid cervical dilators.
-Tapered dilators such as Pratt or Denniston dilators are recommended over non- tapered dilators such as Hegar dilators.(1) Recommendation 7.4.2.
-When cervical preparation with misoprostol is used, an evidence-based regimen should be followed.(2-5) Option 7.4.2.1.
-The routine use of misoprostol before procedures may reduce rare complications but must be balanced against increased pain and other side effects for all patients.(5) Option 7.4.2.2.
-Osmotic dilators may be considered when cervical dilation is expected to be difficult.(6) Standard 7.5. abortion procedures must be performed by aspiration not by sharp curettage.(7-9) Recomme endation 7.5.1.
-Uterine aspiration is effective throughout the first trimester including prior to confirmation of a definitive intrauterine pregnancy on ultrasound.(10) Recommendation 7.5.2.
+Tapered dilators such as Pratt or Denniston dilators are recommended over non-tapered dilators such as Hegar dilators.(1)

+When cervical preparation with misoprostol is used, an evidence-based regimen should be followed.(2-5)

+The routine use of misoprostol before procedures may reduce rare complications but must be balanced against increased pain and other side effects for all patients.(5)

+Osmotic dilators may be considered when cervical dilation is expected to be difficult.(6)

+First-trimester abortion procedures must be performed by aspiration of the uterus, not by sharp curettage.(7-9)

+Uterine aspiration is effective throughout the first trimester including prior to confirmation of a definitive intrauterine pregnancy on ultrasound.(10)

 Sharp curettage should not be routinely used after uterine aspiration.

-Recommendation 7.5.3.
 Uterotonics should not be used routinely after first-trimester uterine aspiration.(11)